 With cyber threats increasing in volume and sophistication, having a robust security strategy is essential to minimize your exposure and risk.
 Keeping this in mind, IP whitelisting is an effective method to increase security and control access to your cloud environment.

 In this guide, we’re not only going to talk about IP whitelisting but also highlight how to whitelist an IP address on AWS.
+Get the utmost online security of your website with PureVPN.

 IP Address – A Brief Definition